 The Ministry of Economy is responsible for developing energy policy.
 It monitors compliance with the security of electricity supply obligations and, if necessary, takes appropriate action.
 It also decides on public service obligations and on their subsequent application.
 It authorises construction of electricity facilities by issuing certificates of compliance with the Energy Policy and Energy Security Strategy.
 In exercising its competence, it works closely with other public bodies, for example, in preparation of the Regulatory Policy with the Regulatory Council and also during its legislative activities.
-The Ministry of Economy acts as a participant in the price proceedings before the RONI.
+The Ministry of Economy also designates independent transmission system operators.

 The Regulatory Council develops draft regulatory policy and approves the scope of price regulation and the manner of its implementation.
 At the same time, the Regulatory Council functions as the appellate authority with respect to certain decisions of the RONI.

-The RONI is the regulatory authority responsible for ensuring transparent and non-discriminatory functioning of the energy market, including conditions for connection and access to the transmission and distribution systems, transmission, distribution and supply of electricity, price regulation and ancillary services and system services for system balancing.
-It issues, amends and withdraws permits to carry out regulated activities.
+The RONI is the regulatory authority responsible for ensuring transparent and non-discriminatory functioning of the energy market, including conditions for connection and access to the transmission and distribution systems, transmission, distribution and supply of electricity, price regulation and ancillary services and services for system balancing; and oversees the independence of the designated transmission system operator.
+It issues, amends and withdraws authorisations to carry out regulated activities and regulates their quality requirements.
 It decides on prices for regulated goods and services.
 In cases where the generally binding regulations are not complied with, it imposes sanctions.

 SEI performs state supervision over the electricity sector.
-Its inspectors are entitled to enter land, premises and facilities of the controlled entities in order to carry out the necessary investigations, to be provided with required information, documents and required necessary explanations.
+Its inspectors are entitled to enter land, premises and facilities of the controlled entities in order to carry out the necessary investigations, to be provided with information, documents and explanations.
 In cases where the generally binding regulations are not complied with, SEI, within its discretion, imposes sanctions.